-The Chiltern Hills present their heritage very well, but it’s the quirky, unusual establishments that tell the real story.
-Let the crowds and tourists squeeze and sweat their way around the august national institutions.
-Leave the small, rural establishments for those of use who don’t notice the dust and enjoy odd or old-fashioned exhibits.
-It’s the best way to enjoy the weird and wonderful, that are a part of celebrating the quirky Chilterns heritage.
+It’s the quirky, unusual establishments that tell the real story.
+Let the crowds squeeze and sweat their way around the august national institutions.
+Leave the small, rural establishments for those of us who don’t notice the dust and enjoy odd or old-fashioned exhibits.
+It’s the best way to enjoy the weird and wonderful, that are a part of celebrating our quirky Chilterns heritage.

-These are the places I have visited so far, which does not represent all there is to see.
-My list is long however, and time as ever short, suggestions for additions to this list most welcome!
+These are some the places I have visited so far, which does not represent all there is to see.
+My list is long however, and time as ever short; suggestions for additions to this list most welcome!

 British School Museum

 One master, three books, 300 boys and 30 monitors, this is the humbling story of one man’s vision to provide basic education to the children of Hitchin at the British School Museum in Hitchin.

 Created in the 1920’s by local resident Roland Callingham, with the help of his gardener, cook, maid and chauffeur, he created a world of what was local and familiar to him – a miniature Chilterns, which he named, after Beaconsfield and Ascot, where he had previously lived.